 - Fade.
 The overall strength of the effect.

-Focal Zoom and Focal Soften: The Sporty Ones
+Focal Zoom and Focal Soften: the sporty ones

 Like Albus Dumbledore, the Miniature effect is magical, whimsical, and shouldn’t necessarily impart life lessons to children.
 Modeled after tilt-shift photography’s use of selective focus, PicMonkey’s Miniature effect uses targeted photo blurring to make objects in your pic appear toy-sized.
 You can learn more about it (and see some pretty fantastic photos) in our Miniature effect article.